bonigarcia/selenium-jupiter/README.md

 # selenium-jupiter [![][Logo]][GitHub Repository]

-This library implements a Jupiter extension aimed to ease the use of Selenium WebDriver in JUnit 5 tests. **selenium-jupiter** is open source, released under the terms of [Apache 2.0 License].
+*selenium-jupiter* is a Jupiter extension aimed to ease the use of Selenium WebDriver in JUnit 5 tests.
+This library is open source, released under the terms of [Apache 2.0 License].

 ## Usage

-In order to use selenium-jupiter in a Maven project, first add the following dependency to your `pom.xml` (Java 8 required):
+In order to include *selenium-jupiter* in a Maven project, first add the following dependency to your `pom.xml` (Java 8 required):

 ```xml
 <dependency>